- Our Services

 - CONTACT US

 Although a will is the essential estate planning tool, it is not, as most people believe, carved in stone.
-A will may reflect your written intentions for the disposition of your estate but unfortunately, it may not be the final word.
-There are several instances where the instructions of a will can be overridden by:
+A will may reflect your written intentions for the disposition of your estate, but there are other legal documents that may override your will:

 Regardless of any other steps you take to plan your estate, you will want to execute a last will and testament.
 If you don’t have a will designating the disposition of your property, the state will make decisions about who gets what assets, along with other legal decisions that may not be in accord with your original intentions.
 It’s known as “dying intestate” and should be avoided at all costs.
 Dying intestate can be costly in more ways than just financial.